maize-tech/laravel-searchable/README.md

 ## Usage

-To use the package, add the `HFarm\Searchable\HasSearch` trait to each model you want to make searchable.
+To use the package, add the `Maize\Searchable\HasSearch` trait to each model you want to make searchable.

 Once done, you can implement the `getSearchableAttributes` abstract method by returning the list of attributes (or relationships' attributes) you want to search for.